cncf/tag-app-delivery/platforms-maturity-model/v1/index.md

 [**Platform engineering**]({{< ref "/wgs/platforms/glossary#platform-engineering" >}}) is the practice of planning and providing such computing platforms to developers and users and encompasses all parts of platforms and their capabilities — their people, processes, policies and technologies; as well as the desired business outcomes that drive them.

-Please read the [CNCF Platforms Definition white paper](https://tag-app-delivery.cncf.io/whitepapers/platforms/) first for complete context.
+Please read the [CNCF Platforms White Paper](https://tag-app-delivery.cncf.io/whitepapers/platforms/) first for complete context.

 ## How to use this model